Inframous/HomeApi/README.md

 # HomeApi - Personal Api for Home Assistant
 In this project, we will deploy a Flask based API for personal use.
-For the moment, its only ability is to send Tami4Edge machine a command to boil the water, thus being able to use in automations with Home Assistant or any other automation method via a GET request.
+For the moment, its only ability is to send Tami4Edge machine a command to boil the water, thus being able to use in automations with Home Assistant or any other automation method via a POST request.

 ### Automatic Installation:
 The installation uses port 6500, for a different port, use manual installation method.